Customers Ditch NS&I, Stash Money in Savings Accounts

 The Bank of England’s latest Money and Credit revealed that £12.3 billion was stashed in cash savings accounts in October, continuing the pandemic savings bonanza.

 Money-anxious Brits were ploughing an average of £17.4 billion a month into easy-access accounts between March and June.
 Although savings deposits dipped over the summer, as the thawing of lockdown eased worries and gave us pubs, restaurants and even holiday resorts to spend our money in, more than £100 billion has been put into cash accounts since the start of the crisis.

 The Bank of England said the particularly strong flow of deposits in savings accounts in October reflected less investment in National Savings & Investment (NS&I).

-The Treasury-backed bank had maintained healthy interest rates through the early months of the deposit, as competitors slashed them, in order to raise billions for coronavirus relief measures.
+The Treasury-backed bank had maintained healthy interest rates through the early months of the pandemic, as competitors slashed them, in order to raise billions for the government's coronavirus relief measures.

 Its £35 billion mandate fulfilled, in September NS&I announced it would slash interest paid on its savings accounts and bonds from 24 November.
 Deposits fell sharply following the announcement, from £5 billion in September to a net withdrawal of £0.5 billion in October.

 Sarah Coles, personal finance analyst at Hargreaves Lansdown, said: “Cash started gushing out of NS&I in October, after brutal rate cuts were announced at the end of September.”

 Withdrawals are likely to continue at NS&I, with independent research from AJ Bell finding that 43% of NS&I savers intend to move their cash.